What’s Happening This Week

 - Finally, have students write original poems or short stories in a minimalist style.
 Have students share their pieces and then compare them to other works they have written during the year.

-This site dedicated to Carver features a bibliography, brief biography, audio and video interviews with Carver, and more.
+This page dedicated to Carver features a bibliography, brief biography, audio and video interviews with Carver, and more.

-This resource, from Whitman College, includes a Carver biography and chronology of his life.
+This resource, from the Poetry Foundation, includes a Carver biography and chronology of his life.
 Also featured are family photographs, a complete bibliography, and more.